tomcyr/APYDataGridBundle/README.md

+A faire:

+Gérer isqueryvalid quand c'est un multi select ?
+Gérer le populate avec array values filter avec array values pour autre que text => serialize($fieldValue) ??

+Dans vector
+// @TODO search the type of each value in the array
+// @TODO manage country... columns

 What's new in 2.2 ?

 ### Each type of column manage automaticaly array values.
 The bundle detects the array type of the ORM annotation so you just have to define the type of the data of the array.

 Example: